 These are all important factors that somehow get overlooked.
-The idea that we simply need to “just workout more” is a level 1 way of thinking.
-In order to overcome this we need to level up and figure out what really gets in the way and how to address it.
+The idea that we simply need to “just workout more” really doesn’t help us or take the above into account.

 Today I am talking 4 strategies to help you stay more consistent and implement what you already know you are suppose to do.

 Prioritize what will have the most impact on your results.

 When it comes to working out, if you only have 30 minutes to workout 3 times a week choose weight training.